BietteMaxime/OG-DotNet/README.txt

 OGDotNet.Tests - The unit tests for OGDotNet.
 These tests should not need any other components OGDotNet.Tests.Integration - The integration tests for OGDotNet.
 These tests should be run against an OpenGamma server.
 They may require specific configuration of that server in order to pass.
 These also provide simple code snippets for using OGDotNet in maningful ways.

+Other documents:
+http://docs.opengamma.com/display/DOC/Writing+A+C+Sharp+Client - a basic introduction to OGDotNet

 Configuring the sample apps:
 The app.config file should be changed to point to your OpenGamma server.
 They are in standard Castle http://www.castleproject.org/ format.